This website uses cookies

 Like us to discuss a photo of your landscape?
 Share it with us here.

-Many of our landscapes have degraded to the point that they can no longer manage water as they used to.
-Coupled with changing weather patterns, we’re faced with a growing list of consequences:
+Many of our landscapes have degraded to the point that they are no longer capable of managing water like they once did.
+Coupled with our changing weather patterns, we're faced with a growing list of consequences:

-• Every year, we lose 12 million hectares of productive land to desertification1
+• Every year we lose 12 million hectares of productive land to desertification

-• Soil erosion claims 75 billion tonnes of soil annually - worth around $400 billion USD2
+• Soil erosion claims 75 billion tonnes of soil annually — worth around $400 billion USD

-• In the US, a third of fertiliser applied to corn just replaces what erosion and runoff have already taken away - not even increasing yields3
+• In the US, one-third of fertiliser applied to corn just replaces what erosion and runoff has already taken away — not even increasing yields

 The numbers are sobering.
 But here's what connects them all: water.